Beyonce On Feminism and Police Brutality

 “Everyone experiences pain, but sometimes you need to be uncomfortable to transform.
 Pain is not pretty – but I wasn’t able to hold my daughter in my arms until I experienced the pain of childbirth.”

-Read the full interview in the new issue of ELLE UK magazine, out now.
+Read the full interview in the new issue of Elle magazine, out now.

 Advertisement